tongshuangwu/jupyter-renderers/README.md

 ### Rebuilding extensions

-After making changes to the source of the extension or renderer packages, the packages must be rebuilt:
+After making changes to the source packages, the packages must be rebuilt:

 ```
 # Rebuild the source